NASA-SW-VnV/fret/fret-electron/docs/_media/exports/realizability.md

 Note : Depending on your setup, you may need to change permissions for the downloaded files to be executable by your user account.
 For example, in Linux you may have to run `chmod u+x <file>` for each of the downloaded binaries and scripts.

 Our interface provides four different configurations with which realizability checking can be performed: "JKind", "JKind + MBP", "Kind 2" and "Kind 2 + MBP".
+"MBP" stands for Model Based Projection, a procedure that can be used to approximate quantifier elimination.
+The "MBP" configurations tend to be inferior in performance overall, but may solve problems that standard quantifier elimination cannot.

 Depending on the configuration, the following dependencies must be installed:

 * JKind ("JKind", "JKind + MBP").
 To install JKind with JRealizability, make sure to have at least Java 11 installed.
 Then, download `jkind.jar`, `jkind`, `jrealizability` and `jlustre2kind` from the [the latest release](https://github.com/andrewkatis/jkind-1/releases/latest), put the downloaded files to a folder of your choice and add the path to the folder to your PATH environment variable.